GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: Spellcheck result + spell tier rounds

-**Effect**: You produce a 1 yard diameter sphere of translucent fog or smoke which eminates from you.
+**Effect**: You produce a 1 yard diameter sphere of translucent fog or smoke which emanates from you.
 At the end of each phase, the fog spreads out 1 foot in all directions.
 Creatures which you are not familiar with where either breathe in the medium or are half in the medium are subject to a psychic attack at the end of the phase.
 This cannot affect mindless creatures, ephemera, or eldritch creatures.

 If the spellcheck was a critical success, the caster is aware of the location of any creature so affected by this spell.

 **At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, the caster may choose to have the fog/smoke manifest an additional foot outwards when the spell is cast or increase the maximum duration by 2 rounds.

-**Critical Failure**: The fog centers on you, inficting a psychic attack against you.
+**Critical Failure**: The fog centers on you, inflicting a psychic attack against you.
 If the attack would qualify to damage armor or the attack result is the same as the spell's tier- you accrue spell sickness equal to the spell's tier.

 #### Stupify